yeshua453/website/docs/controls/overview.md

 ### Unique ID

-To guarantee the uniqueness of user-defined IDs across the page Pglet automatically prefixes them with parent ID when adding control to a page.
+To guarantee the uniqueness of user-defined IDs across the page Flet automatically prefixes them with parent ID when adding control to a page.
 Only user-defined IDs will be used as parts of unique ID.

 For example, you may want to add a [Button](controls/button) with `id=ok` into two stacks: one with an auto-generated ID `_1` and another one with user-defined `id=footer`: